Husky12828/Blacket-Hacks/README.md

 You can be banned by exceeding the ratelimit.
 All of our scripts are specially tailored to PREVENT this from happening.<br>

 ### Will these be taken down?
-Unless I am asked by Xotic, these will stay on Github and be regularly maintained.<br>
+Unless we are asked by Xotic, these will stay on Github and be regularly maintained.<br>

 ### Why are these obfuscated?
 Skids are rather annoying.
 Deobfuscators are also annoying.<br>